treyweldon/Trove/README.md

 # Personal Finance Management App

 ## Overview
-This is a personal finance management app built using **React, Chart.js, and Bootstrap**, designed to provide users with an interactive, at-a-glance overview of their budget.
+Trave is a personal finance management app built using **React, Chart.js, and Bootstrap**, designed to provide users with an interactive, at-a-glance overview of their budget.
 The app stores budget data in **local storage**, making it a proof of concept that could be further developed with **database integration** for production use.

 ## Features
 - **Dynamic Budget Indicator Bar**: Changes color as users approach or exceed their set budget, providing a clear visual cue for financial health.